technosf/Connect-O-Matic/README.md

 # Connect-O-Matic
 Java CLI to test TCP reachability from local interfaces to a set of hosts over a range of ports.
 For firewall rule testing etc.

 Run on a given host, this Java executable  _.jar_  identifies the host name, and the available external network interfaces.
-Provided with a list of hosts to try connecting to and a range of ports, it will attempt to connect with TCP from each local interface to each combination of external host and port.
+Provided with a list of hosts to try connecting to and a set or range of ports, it will attempt to connect with TCP from each local interface to each combination of external host and port.
 It reports on connection success and failures for each combination.
 In this way each potential route from a local interface to a set of external hosts, say through a firewall, can be confirmed or diagnosed.